Eurosceptics claim victory in landmark Poland election

 He said the government would be committed to maintaining an overall deficit below three percent of national output in line with EU guidelines.

 PiS will also have a chance to nominate the majority of members of Poland's monetary policy council, giving the party de facto control over interest rate policy.
-Its top politicians have already signaled the grouping favored a more pro-growth approach.
+Its top politicians have already signalled the grouping favoured a more pro-growth approach.

-(Additional reporting by Anna Wlodarczak-Semczuk, Anna Koper, Pawel Florkiewicz, Marcin Goclowski, Marcin Goettig, Writing by Justyna Pawlak and Gabriela Baczynska, Editing by Mark John, Jonathan Oatis and Christian Plumb)
+(Additional reporting by Wiktor Szary, Anna Wlodarczak-Semczuk, Anna Koper, Pawel Florkiewicz, Marcin Goclowski; Writing by Justyna Pawlak and Gabriela Baczynska, Editing by Mark John, Gareth Jones and Jonathan Oatis)